lucapette/website/content/writing/the-appeal-of-static-typing.md

 ## Experience is everything

-While I tried my best to explain some basic benefits of statically typed languages, I'm somewhat sure this won't convince a single soul to switch.
-It was a non-goal for me but it's still interesting to go over why I think my experience won't convince anyone despite it definitely convinced me.
+While I tried my best to explain some basic benefits of statically typed languages, I'm somewhat sure this article won't convince a single soul.
+It was a non-goal for me but it's still interesting to go over why I think my experience won't convince anyone despite it did convince me.

-It's funny to say so but it's precisely because it's experience.
-Back when worked only with dynamic languages, I came across all I shared in this article.
-Many times.
-But none of it was convincing because while the experience between these two worlds is very different, what makes up for the vast different isn't one big thing.
+Back when worked only with dynamic languages, I came across these talking points many times.
+None convinced me.
+While the experience between these two worlds is very different, what makes it so isn't one big thing.
 It's more a lot of small every day things.

-There's also something
-else: it's hard to look for alternatives when you're happy with what you're doing.
-And there's definitely nothing wrong with being happy with dynamically typed languages.
+There's something else: it's hard to look for alternatives when you're happy with what you're doing.
+Also, there's definitely nothing wrong with being happy with dynamically typed languages.
 In fact, they're pretty awesome!